CTI-PROFILE-MEX · DATA: 2024-2025 · UPDATED: Q2 2026

 Procurement Pipeline

-CUSMA's government procurement chapter (Chapter 13) extends access to certain Mexican federal government procurements to Canadian suppliers above defined financial thresholds.
-However, Mexico negotiated more limited coverage than the US under the chapter, and Pemex and CFE (the state oil and electricity companies) are explicitly excluded from CUSMA procurement disciplines — a material limitation given their dominant role in Mexico's energy economy.
+CUSMA's Government Procurement Chapter 13 extends access to certain Mexican federal government procurements to Canadian suppliers above defined financial thresholds.
+However, Mexico negotiated more limited coverage than the US under the chapter, and Pemex and CFE (the state oil and electricity companies) are explicitly excluded from CUSMA procurement disciplines, a material limitation given their dominant role in Mexico's energy economy.

 🔗